 I don’t think I was very condescending or rude in the way I went about trying to correct the passage, but it really annoys me when people without the proper training or knowledge go off and write things that are either incomplete or entirely wrong (particularly when articles are based on something they had read/heard elsewhere without any real-world experience of their own on the topic).

 The prior being the case in this exchange, as well as the magazine article I mentioned before.

-Here, the author is not providing clear and complete guidelines regarding the charitable donation deduction, and clearly doesn’t understand my clarification in their response.
+Here, the author is not providing clear and complete guidelines regarding the deductions for charitable contributions and clearly doesn’t understand my clarification in their response.

 They even fail to understand that they actually did not make the distinction they claimed to have made in the response to my original comment.

 These were two obvious examples of the type of content that fail to meet the responsibility we all have to our readers which I spoke of in the beginning of this article.

 Too often, writers simply regurgitate information they have seen elsewhere, without truly understanding it or providing the proper context.